 Other appropriate items may be included on an individual basis.

-All rare book items must be used in the Somerville Reading Room.
-Please click the link to find out how to get the required Library card.
+All rare book items must be used in the Somerville Reading Room and require State Library membership.

 The birds of Australia - by John Gould published in 1848 in seven volumes and a supplement